corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

     //...
 ```

 #### Specify a custom web server

 By default, any node listing a web port will use the default development web server, which is not production-ready.
-You
-can use your own web server `.jar` file instead by using the `webserverJar` argument in a `Cordform` `node` configuration
+You can use the `.jar` file of your own web server instead by including the `webserverJar` argument in a `Cordform` `node` configuration
-block:
+block, as shown in the example below:

 ```groovy
 node {